-Data from the Texas School Physical Activity and Nutrition (SPAN) surveillance system will be used for the Healthy Children, Healthy State reports.
-Additional data from the state, such as Fitnessgram results, will also be used.
-SPAN data are available at the state level, as well as by Public Health Regions and border/non-border levels.
+Data from the Texas School Physical Activity and Nutrition (SPAN) surveillance system is used for the Healthy Children, Healthy State reports.
+Additional data from the state, such as Fitnessgram results, are also used.
+Texas SPAN data are available at the state level, as well as by Public Health Regions and border/non-border levels.

 The development of the Healthy Children, Healthy State reports is led by the investigators and staff at the Michael & Susan Dell Center for Healthy Living at the UTHealth School of Public Health in Austin.
 An advisory committee of more than 20 different partner organizations has been convened to prioritize report topics and provide input on material design and dissemination.